 - Chris Whipple Documentary filmmaker and journalist; author of the new book, "The Gatekeepers: How the White House chiefs of staff define every presidency."

-On The Short Tenure Of Many Chiefs Of Staff
+On The Short Tenures Of Many Chiefs Of Staff

 It’s absolutely unrelenting and unforgiving and around-the-clock.
 Erskine Bowles said that in an average morning, you deal with Northern Ireland, Bosnia, the budget, military spending and then you’d have lunch.
 Then on Friday, everybody would say ‘Hey, only two more working days until the weekend!’
 Bill Daley came down with shingles a month after from stress.
 Cheney blames the stress of the job for his first heart attack — it’s indescribably grueling.
 Burnout factor is huge.